 The court’s decision

 When a judge is deciding who to give custody to or whether custody will be shared, there are several factors that must be taken into consideration.
 He will thoroughly pour over details of whether one parent or even both are unfit in some way to care for the baby.
 For example, if a parent is abusive or leads a dangerous lifestyle, this is a bad situation for the child.
-It is best if a child can spend some time with both parents, but the judge will make his determination based on what is best for the child.
+It is if a child can spend some time with both parents, but the judge will make his determination based on what is for the child.

 Typically, the judge will want to keep the child with the parent who has been the child’s primary caretaker.
 Most of the time, this is the mother.
 This is not always the case.
 If the mother is the primary caretaker, the husband must prove that the mother is unfit in some way to care for the child.